ramirocabral/aws-solutions-architect-associate-notes-SAAC03/data_transfer/VPN.md

 # VPN

 ## TLDR
 Access AWS Ressources in one or more [[VPC]]s as if they were in your on premise network.

 ## Design
-- Use non overlapping ip ranges for each network
+- Use non-overlapping ip ranges for each network
-- Use Transit Gateway to increase throughput for a single site, this allow multipath routing using aditional vpn tunnelds
+- Use Transit Gateway to increase throughput for a single site, this allow multipath routing using aditional vpn tunnels

 ## Options